oravital7/Ex2/README.md

 GPS coordinates
 =========

-This project convert csv files into one kml file, wich repreasent all points by time and location.
+This project convert csv files into one kml file, wich repreasent all points by time and location, and support a basic coordinate system converter.

 General info